OSC/ood-documentation/source/how-tos/app-development/interactive/dynamic-form-widgets.rst

       value: 1

 In this case, selecting Node Type 'small' will change the label of Cores to 'Number of Cores (1-4)'.
-Note that options without directives will leave the label unchanged from it's last value, and will not restore the default label.
+Note that you must define a ``data-label`` directive on each option of the select, as it does not keep a default value.

 .. _dynamic-bc-apps-data-help: